Opencart-Webkul/opencart-console/README.md

     - Syntax:  app/console setup:install-opencart
 - Step2: Enter required options.
     - Syntax: --db_hostname=localhost --db_username=root --db_password=root --db_database=console --db_port=80 --db_prefix=oc_ --username=admin --password=admin --email=johndoe@console.com  --http_server=http://127.0.0.1/opencart-install/ --oc_version=2.3.0.2 --destination=/home/users/webkul/www/html/opencart-install
-- Step3: If all options are valid so required opencart will be downloaded and installed.
+- Step3: If all the options are valid then required opencart will be download and install.
-- Step4: You will get your store and admin url with success message
+- Step4: You will get your store and admin url with success message.

 ### Module Genrator

-This console command will be used to create skeleton of the basic Module file structure on Admin and Catalog as well.
+This console command is used to create skeleton of the basic Module file structure on Admin and Catalog as well.

 ### How to use
- - Step : run command [app/console generate:module] and answer the questions and at last your extension will be ready, which you can see at your admin side and now you can start writing your logic for particular extension
+ - Step : run command [app/console generate:module] and answer the questions and at last your extension will be ready, which you can see at your admin side and now you can start writing your logic for particular extension.

 ### Database Import/Export

-This console command will be used to export/import sql from/on the Opencart Database.
+This console command is used to export/import sql from/on the Opencart Database.

 ### How to use